 This page lists recent public interest reports which are outputs from current or past research projects.

 The most recent reports are both on regional policy.
 What Wales Can Do concerns regional strategy in the Swansea Bay city region.
-From Australia, in April 2017, we have Peter Fairbrother’s report on regional strategy for Gippsland after Brown Co.
+From Australia, in April 2017, we have Peter Fairbrother’s report Doing things differently on regional strategy for Gippsland after brown coal.

-An earlier U.K report from March 2017 is on the reshoring of UK textiles and, from late 2016, there is also the Manchester Transformed report on the consequences of property led regeneration in Manchester.
+An earlier U.K report from March 2017 Coming Back is on the reshoring of UK textiles and, from late 2016, there is also the Manchester transformed report on the consequences of property led regeneration in Manchester.

 Previous U.K reports represent first results from what are, effectively, ongoing group projects.
 The 2016 report on business models in care is continued by Diane Burns’ project on Doing Care Differently in Sheffield.
 The original FSB (Wales) sponsored report of 2015 is followed up in 2017 by our new report on What Wales Can Do.